Sunil-Pradhan/javascript-cheatsheet/README.md

 //output - undefined
 ```

-Without initialization we are trying to access it so that it throws us `undefined`.
+Without initialization we try to access it here, so that it throws us `undefined`.

-**Condtion 1:** `undefined` when you declare a variable but not initialized a value and trying to access it then it will show you as `undefined`.

-**Condtion 2:** Trying to access a variable which doesn’t even exist then it will show you an `undefined`.

 ### Boolean: